benlarkins/dotfiles/NOTES.md

 Find `Inherits=` and update to use the cursor theme.

 NOTE: The cursor theme must be set to the theme directory name.
 For example `/usr/share/icons/{theme-directory-name}` `Inherits={theme-directory-name}`

+## Key remapping
+Use [keyd](https://github.com/rvaiya/keyd) to remap keys.
+This allows key remaps to work from one distro to another.
+Also allows oneshot and overloading.